Jesse Bishop

 Jesse Walter Bishop (March 1, 1933 – October 22, 1979) was an American criminal convicted of the December 1977 murder of David Ballard during a robbery at a Las Vegas Strip casino.
 Bishop was executed in 1979 by the state of Nevada via gas chamber, becoming the first person to be executed in Nevada since 1961.
-He was also the first person to be executed in Nevada since the reinstatement of the death penalty, and the third (after Gary Gilmore and John Spenkelink) in the United States.
-Bishop had spent twenty years of his life incarcerated for various felony offenses and bragged about having committed an estimated eighteen homicides.
+He was also the first person to be executed in Nevada since the reinstatement of capital punishment, and the first person to be executed in the gas chamber since then.
+Overall, he was the third person in the U.S. to be executed since the reinstatement, after Gary Gilmore (who died by firing squad) and John Spenkelink (executed in the electric chair).
+Bishop had spent twenty years of his life incarcerated for various felony offenses and admitted to 18 other murders, all of them gang-related, since 1954.

 Early life

 Bishop was born on March 1, 1933, in Glasgow, Kentucky.
 One of four children, Bishop's parents separated when he was 5, resulting in him moving in with his father in East Los Angeles, California.
 According to Bishop, his father beat him twice a year regardless of whether he had done anything wrong or not.
 At age 15, Bishop joined a street gang and committed his first armed robbery in Southern California.
 Two years later, he joined the Air Force as a paratrooper.
 He served in the Korean War where he sustained injuries and was decorated for his actions.

 Bishop developed a drug habit and was caught in possession of heroin, resulting in him being dishonorably discharged.
 He spent two years at the United States Disciplinary Barracks in Fort Leavenworth, Kansas, before returning to life as a civilian.
 He then led a life of crime which was mostly full of drug offenses and robberies.